 Access® Tile’s detectable warning tiles are specifically created to allow persons of all abilities to navigate any space safely, through the use of wayfinding bars and truncated domes.
 Truncated domes serve as a detectable warning, which can be seen, felt and heard.
 Detectable warning systems are put in place to increase the accessibility and safety of public spaces.
 Together, truncated domes and wayfinding bars create a detectable warning system to safely guide all members of the public.
+Detectable warning pavers increase the safety for people of all abilities in your community, and allow everyone to enjoy public spaces.
 There are several regulations and codes all detectable warning products must meet to be considered compliant.
 These include the Americans with Disabilities Act (ADA), the Public Right of Way (PROW) and the California Title 24 Requirements.
 The use of an ADA detectable warning systems makes public spaces more enjoyable and accessible for all members of the community.

-Every one of our detectable warning pavers is designed with these ADA regulations in mind, and tested rigorously to ensure they exceed even the most stringent standards.
-Access® Tile uses the following tests to ensure our ADA compliant tiles are durable, cost-effective, and meet all required specifications and regulations: the AASHTO HS20-44 wheel load test, ASTM Concrete tests, and ASTM D tests.
+Every one of our detectable warning pavers is designed with these ADA regulations in mind, and tested rigorously to ensure they exceed even the most stringent standards for Access® Tile uses the following tests to ensure our ADA compliant tiles are durable, cost-effective, and meet all required specifications and regulations: the AASHTO HS20-44 wheel load test, ASTM Concrete tests, and ASTM D tests.